 Mixing the three colors allows television engineers to produce

 Handbook Note: A photodiode converts light to electrical

 A TV camera divides a moving image into a sequence of still

 picture frames.
 Similar to a newspaper photo, each still

 frame divides into pixel dots of light.
 The sequence of

 images begins as a TV camera lens focuses its light on the

-sub-pixel or photo-site of the CCD array filter-passes its
+Each sub-pixel or photo-site of the CCD array filter passes